4GeeksAcademy/react-tutorial-exercises/README.md

 1. **app.js:** represents the entry file for the exercise.
 2. **README.md:** contains exercise instructions.
 3. **test.js:** you don't have to open this file, it contains the testing script for the exercise.

+> Note: The exercises have automatic grading but it's very rigid and strict, my recommendation is to ignore the tests and use them only as a recommendation or you can get frustrated.

 ## Contributors